janbodnar/Clojure-Examples/sort.md

 ---

-Compare first by lenght, if elements have same length then
+Compare first by length, if elements have same length then
 alphabetically/ci.

 ```clojure